What Is B2B SaaS? Guide for Modern Businesses

 2. Industry-Specific (Vertical) SaaS On the Rise

 Instead of applying generic platforms, companies are adopting SaaS applications that specialize in their own industry requirements.
-Vertical SaaS offers functionalities closely fitted to sector-specific workflows, regulatory compliances, and customer needs.
+Vertical SaaS offers functionalities closely fitted to sector-specific workflows, regulatory compliance, and customer needs.

 Example: Veeva Systems provides cloud solutions specifically designed for the life sciences industry, with built-in regulatory compliance and operating efficiency.